htmlhint/htmlhint-loader/README.md

 #### `rulesDir`

 You can add a path to a folder containing your custom rules.
-See bellow for the format of the rule, it is not the same as the HTMLHINT ; you can pass a value to a rule.
+See below for the format of the rule, it is not the same as HTMLHINT - you can pass a value to a rule.
 ```javascript
 // webpack config
 module.exports = {